 LocationPretoria, South Africa

-From the architect.
+Text description provided by the architects.
 Podium at Menlyn aspired to incorporate a triangular geometry into the use of low-maintenance materials.
 The use of the triangular geometry in the design of the curtain wall was one that was simplistic, however remained only 2 dimensional.
 The Design Team was looking for a material that would be able to incorporate a third dimension to the triangular forms of the façade.
 What better material to select other than raw concrete in order to achieve this.
 The raw concrete is juxtaposed with the smooth curtain wall which creates a harmonious balance in the design, leaving passers-by with a sense of curiosity and wanting to know how this building’s concrete forms were actually created.

 The two-part Brief from the Client was one that might have seemed simple enough at the time - Firstly to design a Flagship Building that would not date and will become an Icon in Pretoria and Gauteng.
 Secondly to deliver a product that will be low on maintenance.
 It’s 2012 and phase one of Emira Property Fund's new office development, Podium at Menlyn, has successfully been completed.
 This iconic building has been a talking point ever since the first off shutter concrete facade was revealed.
 The seamless triangular union of glass and off-shutter concrete was inspired by ancient engraved artworks found in the Blombos Caves on the Southern Cape coast of South Africa.
 This symbolizes a bridge between a 77 000 year old culture and the future of South Africa.
 Inspiration was also drawn from the ancient Chinese Tangram dissection puzzle.
 This puzzle, consisting of seven flat shapes called tans, are put together to form shapes.
 The design team met the client’s brief by transforming this ancient game into a magnificent triangular grid which features on the eastern and southern facades of the building in Phase 1.
 The abstract design is produced as a modular unit that can be configured into a geometric grid, making the implementation of the design an exact science and representing a synthesis of mathematics, symbolic systems and art.
 Even the basement and lift lobby artwork makes use of these tans to create a "geometrical garden” within an urban space, giving one the feeling of being in a digital landscape.
 The artwork transforms a once dull basement into an exciting space, through which one enters for a day’s work.
 The design suggests both the archaic nature of its origins and the sophistication of 21st century technology.